 IV.
 Determine the impact of this regimen on neurologic symptoms via Functional Assessment of Cancer Therapy-Breast Cancer (FACT-Br) and FACT-Fatigue scales and Karnofsky performance status (KPS).

-CONCURRENT PHASE: Patients undergo PRDR-RT five days a week for 5.5 weeks and receive bevacizumab intravenously (IV) over 30-90 minutes once between days -3 and 0 and then once every 2 weeks for 5 doses during re-irradiation therapy.
+CONCURRENT PHASE: Starting day 0, patients undergo PRDR-RT for 5.5 weeks and receive bevacizumab intravenously (IV) over 30-90 minutes once between days -3 and 0 and then once every 2 weeks for 5 doses during re-irradiation therapy.
 Patients who have been exposed to bevacizumab prior to study entry receive bevacizumab IV over 30-90 minutes every 4 weeks for only 2-3 cycles during re-irradiation therapy in the absence of disease progression or unacceptable toxicity.

 ADJUVANT PHASE: Patients receive bevacizumab IV over 30-90 minutes every 2 or 3 weeks.
 Cycles repeat every 4 or 6 weeks in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 2-3 months.